Just like with any other industry, trends come and go in the world of web design.

 Lucas Group's website is ADA compliant.
 Client: Lucas Group

 Ignoring this important demographic can leave businesses open to legal liability.
 As 2022 forces society to grapple with inequality and ensure equitable access for all, keep in mind that this conversation isn’t limited to physical, racial or gender disparities in physical spaces.
 It also includes confronting digital ableism.
-If a website refresh or new design is part of your 2022 marketing plans, make sure you reference the Web Content Accessibility Guidelines (WCAG) to make sure your website is compliant.
+If a website refresh or new web design is part of your 2022 marketing plans, make sure you reference the Web Content Accessibility Guidelines (WCAG) to make sure your website is compliant.
 To make things a bit easier, here's a checklist for you:

 Build a Website for the Future

-Some design trends come and go, but many of the popular options fueling conversations in 2022 incorporate a focus on efficiency and functionality.
+Some web design trends come and go, but many of the popular options fueling conversations in 2022 incorporate a focus on efficiency and functionality.
 Whether this is the year that you make ADA compliance a priority or decide to declutter your overall layout, there are countless ways to give your website a modern approach, one that’s still functional and supports your business’s overarching goals.

 No matter what your goals, The Creative Momentum knows how to help implement them into a cohesive website that’s effective and engages your target audience.